dgcnz/second-brain/docs/100 Reference notes/104 Other/Reinforcement Learning - An Introduction - Chapter 13.md

 > [!FAQ]- Why does REINFORCE yield slow learning?
 > Because as a Monte Carlo method, it has high variance.

+**DISCLAIMER: For uva-rl1, this method is called REINFORCE v2.
+REINFORCE v1 uses the full return at each step**
 ## 13.4 REINFORCE with Baseline

 The policy gradient can be generalized to include any baseline function $b(s)$, as long as it is independent of the action.